ducquando/learn-swift/README.md

 #### 1. Assignment

 The *assignment operator* `=` assigns the value of the left side with the value of the right side.
-You can use assignment operator to initialize variable/constant.
+You can use the assignment operator to initialize variable/constant.

 ```swift
 // Example of a variable assignment